Grad Student Conference

 CALL FOR PAPERS

-The Graduate Student Council of the Department of Modern Languages and Cultural Studies at the University of Alberta invites submissions for its annual Connections conference: Maintaining Bridges: Sustaining Connections in a Time of Crisis.
-The upcoming conference will be taking place digitally on March 4th and 5th 2021, featuring two days of academic panels and an evening showcase of art and creativity.
-We will be accepting academic and creative contributions that approach, from a critical perspective, the idea of the importance of preserving various connections while adapting and combating with obstacles created by crises.
-The conference will focus on the bridges between communities, disciplines, cultures, languages, artistic works, and concepts by questioning, challenging, and interpreting their significance.
-We encourage submissions from various disciplines across the Social Sciences and Humanities, including but not limited to fields such as Literary Studies, Applied Linguistics, Translation, and Cultural Studies.
-The Graduate Student Council welcomes everyone working in those fields and strongly encourages new graduate students to participate.
+The Graduate Student Council of the Department of Modern Languages and Cultural Studies at the University of Alberta invites submissions for its annual Connections conference: Multicultural Connections.
+After the great success of the two previous online conferences, this year’s conference will also be held virtually on April 13 and 14, 2023.
+It will feature two days of academic panels and an evening showcase of art and creativity.
+Since the conference is organized by a Canadian university, we encourage submissions focusing on, but not limited to, multicultural connections within the Canadian context.
+We will be accepting academic and creative contributions that explore, from a critical perspective, multicultural connections found in communities, disciplines, cultures, languages and artistic works.
+The goal of the conference is to question, challenge, and interpret their significance.
+We await submissions from various disciplines across the Social Sciences and Humanities, including but not limited to fields such as Literary Studies, Applied Linguistics, Translation, and Cultural Studies.
+The Graduate Student Council welcomes everyone working in these fields and strongly encourages submissions from new graduate students.

 Areas of interest include, but are not limited to: